KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This section describes how an exporter shal handle lightsources, such as point, directional or environment lights, that are saved with the model.

 A content creation tool supporting this extension shall sum upp light contribution for a scene before exporting to glTF, this can be a naive addition of all lights included in the scene that adds max values together.
-If scene max light contribution is above 10000 cd / m2 there is a choice to either downscale light values before export or to set `sceneAperture` to values that will scale light contribution for a scene
+If scene max light contribution is above 10000 cd / m2 there is a choice to either downscale light values before export or to set `aperture` to values that will scale light contribution for a scene

 Light contribution values above 10000 cd / m2 is discouraged and will be clamped by implementations if not adjusted by scene aperture.